 At least that way you are cutting out the middleman.

-If you look at a GBP/EUR chart, you can see how much the rate can move in both the short and long term.
+Just by looking at a GBP/EUR chart, you can see how much the rate can move over days, weeks and months.

-Getting the best pound to euro rate can depend on selecting the optimal time to exchange your money.
+Getting the best pound to euro rate can depend on choosing the right time to exchange your money.

 For large money transfers, even small fractional moves in the rate can have a big impact on what your pounds are worth.

-On a money transfer of say £75,000, a move of just 0.5% up or down in the euro exchange rate works out at £375 difference.
+On a money transfer of say £75,000, a move of just 1% up or down in exchange rate works out at £750 difference.

-Over the course of several weeks, the GBP/EUR rate can move 3%, 4% or even 5%.
+Over the course of several weeks, the euro exchange rate can move 3%, 4% or even 5%.

 You can see how timing can make a world of difference.